plot-network/plotbridge-website/content/tokens.md

 WXX are minted only when XX deposit, and are burnt for XX withdrawal.
 This can ensure **NO** overdraft for WXX.

-For better safety, we completely separate web app and PB system.
+For better safety, we completely separate web APP and PB system.
 The only connection between them is the BSC blockchain network.

 {{< mermaid >}}
 graph LR;